 Pneumonia is the most common invasive bacterial infection after primary sepsis.
-Early-onset pneumonia is part of generalized sepsis that first manifests at or within hours of birth.
-Late-onset pneumonia usually occurs after 7 days of age, most commonly in neonatal ICUs among infants who require prolonged endotracheal intubation because of lung disease.
+Early-onset pneumonia is part of generalized sepsis that first manifests at or within hours of birth (see see Neonatal Sepsis).
+Late-onset pneumonia usually occurs after 7 days of age, most commonly in neonatal ICUs among infants who require prolonged endotracheal intubation because of lung disease (called healthcare-associated pneumonia).

 Symptoms and Signs

-Late-onset hospital-acquired pneumonia may begin gradually, with more secretions being suctioned from the endotracheal tube and higher ventilator settings.
-Other infants may be acutely ill, with temperature instability and neutropenia.
-New infiltrates may be visible on chest x-ray but may be difficult to recognize if the infant has severe bronchopulmonary dysplasia.
+New, persistent infiltrates should be visible on chest x-ray but may be difficult to recognize if the infant has severe bronchopulmonary dysplasia.

 Antimicrobial therapy in early-onset disease is similar to that for neonatal sepsis.
-Vancomycin and cefotaxime are the initial treatment of choice for most late-onset hospital-acquired pneumonia.
-This regimen treats sepsis as well as pneumonia.
+Vancomycin and cefotaxime are the initial treatment of choice for most late-onset healthcare-associated pneumonia.
+This regimen treats sepsis as well as pneumonia with typical hospital-acquired pathogens.
 More specific antibiotics are substituted after sensitivity results are available.
-General treatment is the same as that for neonatal sepsis (see Infections in Neonates: Treatment).
+General treatment is the same as that for neonatal sepsis (see Treatment).